HCL-TECH-SOFTWARE/HCL-Workload-Automation-Observability-for-Dynatrace/README.md

 	tar -xvzf HWA_OBSERVABILITY_APP_FOR_DYNATRACE_10.x.tar.gz
   ```

-4. Follow the steps mentioned on this ReadMe file to complete the solution setup.
+4. Follow the steps mentioned in this ReadMe file to complete the solution setup.

 #### 2. Install Dynatrace Operator